-How Having Amyloid Disease Can Affect Your Life Insurance Application
+How Having Amyloid Disease Can Change Life Insurance

 Amyloidosis, or amyloid disease, is a condition whereby an abnormal protein known as amyloid builds up in a person’s organs and tissues.
-When this occurs, it can have an effect on the shape of the organs and tissues, as well as in how they operate.
+When this occurs, it can impact the shape of the organs and tissues, as well as in how they operate.
 This can lead to very serious health issues which can, in turn, lead to life-threatening organ failure.

-There are numerous different proteins that could lead to the formation of amyloid deposits.
+Numerous different proteins could lead to the formation of amyloid deposits.
 Some are not as serious, while others can be linked to much more serious conditions.
 Also, while some amyloid deposits may collect in just one area of the body, others may spread throughout.

 Some of the more common types of amyloidosis include the following:

 - Primary – This occurs without any specific known cause.
-However, it is oftentimes seen in individuals who have blood cancer.
-This is the most common type of Amyloid disease.
+However, it is often seen in individuals who have blood cancer.

 - Secondary – This is also a type of chronic inflammatory diseases, such as rheumatoid arthritis, lupus, Crohn’s disease, or tuberculosis.
-This form of the disease can have an effect on the kidneys, liver, and spleen.
+This can harm the kidneys, liver, and spleen.